-Clubs at GSSM supported many local organizations and charities including the animal shelter, the local soup kitchen, Relay for Life and many other charities.
+• Clubs at GSSM supported many local organizations and charities including the animal shelter, the local soup kitchen, Relay for Life and many other charities.
 Drama continues to be a highlight with talented student performances.
+Students in the Future Business Leaders of America club competed at the District and State levels, taking 11 first place district awards and 2 first place state awards.

-• GSSM Center for Excellence - Statewide Outreach
+GSSM Center for Science Education and Outreach - Statewide Outreach

-Our nationally recognized mentored research program (SPRI) for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to establish new benchmarks.
-Over the past several years, GSSM students have won numerous awards for research presentations at SCJAS, MUSC's Undergraduate Research Day, and the International Science and Engineering Fair (ISEF).
-Two students represented research posters at the Biomedical Engineering Society Annual Fall Meeting in St.Louis, MO.
-Several students have been cited as co-authors on articles published in peer-reviewed scientific journals.
+• Our nationally recognized mentored research program (SPRI) for rising seniors, which is open to all South Carolina students and required for GSSM students, continues to produce significant results through its international research component and awards won by GSSM students.
+Over the past year, GSSM students won numerous awards for research presentations at the SC Junior Academy of Science (SCJAS) Annual Meeting and one student was the co-author of an article accepted for publication in the Journal of Membrane Science.
+One student presented a research poster at the Biomedical Engineering Society Annual Fall Meeting in Atlanta, GA.

-Number of Participants - 78.
-Trend over time - steady with a little fluctuation, lower as funding is reduced.
-Placements will contract if additional budget reductions are made, increase as additional funding and contributors come on-line.
+Number of Participants - 74.
+Trend over time - increasing now and for the next several school years as GSSM achieves student body full capacity of facilities.
 (Benchmark comparison: Higher Education's Performance Indicators IV B and VIII C.)